-Herbed Eggs Baked in Cream with Feta makes a stunning brunch, perfect for a special occasion like Mother’s Day!
+Herbed Eggs Baked in Cream with Feta makes a stunning brunch; it’s perfect for Sunday morning or a special occasion like Mother’s Day!
 It’s gluten free and naturally low in carbs.

 With Mother’s Day less than a week away, I wanted to share a beautiful brunch recipe to make for mom.
 As soon as I was old enough to cook it was one of my favorite hobbies, so when celebrations like Mother’s Day came around I loved having a reason to get in the kitchen.
 My sister and I would whip up pancakes, French toast, or eggs for mom.
 This recipe for Herbed Eggs Baked in Cream with Feta is a delicious way to switch things up, but still serve mom a gorgeous breakfast.